The Psychology Behind

 The judges were then given a legal case brief virtually identical to one they would typically see before a trial.
 The brief stated the arresting charge, which was prostitution, and the defendant’s address, employment record and length of residency.
 A copy of the citation issued to the defendant when she was arrested was also included.
 Finally, the judges were given a form to set bond for the defendant.
 We chose judges for the study because they are rigorously trained to make rational and uniform decisions based solely on evidence relative to existing laws.
 And we had them pass judgment on an alleged prostitute because prostitution offends the moral sensibilities of the average American.
 To the extent that cultural worldviews serve to mitigate mortal terror, we hypothesized that judges who thought about death would set higher bonds than those in the control condition.
 The results were striking.
 Judges in the control condition set an average bond of $50, which was typical for this charge in actual cases at the time.
 However, judges who thought about their death set an average bond of $455.

 Since then, more than 300 studies by independent researchers in approximately 20 countries have found support for hypotheses derived from TMT.
 And it’s not just direct questions about death: mortality salience has also been induced by interviewing people in front of a funeral home or subliminal exposure to the word “dead” or “death.”

-Dr. Sheldon Solomon – Skidmore College
+Professor Sheldon Solomon – Skidmore College